Friday, February 26, 2016

 If "talkies" were the future of movies, which was still debatable at this juncture, the "old guard" was going to hold out as long as it could and honor silent movies and what better silent movie to let win than "Wings".
 Only "Wings" could compete with the excitement of seeing a "talkie" like "The Jazz Singer" (1927), which was not nominated in any category.
 Warner Brothers was instead given an honorary award for the movie.
 That alone could serve as justification for "Wings" winning the best picture award.

-Movie lovers with an interest in the history of cinema should see "Wings", especially those with an interesting in seeing all the best picture Academy Award winners.
+Movie lovers with an interest in the history of cinema should see "Wings", especially those with an interest in seeing all the best picture Academy Award winners.